 The choice of securities is made in two stages: the first consists in analysing a universe of securities (hereinafter the "Analysis Universe") based on socially responsible investment (SRI) criteria, in order to determine, after eliminating 25% of the securities in the Analysis Universe (including the following two filters: exclusion committee and quantitative rating), the average SRI score that the Sub-Fund must exceed (hereinafter, the "Improved Average Score"), and the second step aims to select securities, some of which may not be included in the Analysis Universe but which nevertheless comply with the constraints of the French SRI Label.
+1. The Analysis Universe, comprising the securities that make up the Bloomberg Euro-Aggregate (all maturities) (LECPTREU Index),

-1. The Analysis Universe, comprising the securities that make up the Bloomberg Euro-Aggregate (all maturities) (LECPTREU Index), ICE BofA Global High Yield Index (HW00 Index), Bloomberg Global Aggregate - Corporate (LGCPTREU Index) and FTSE Global Convertible Bond EUR Hedged (UCBIFX13 Index)24 and subject to ESG analysis is analysed based on socially responsible
+1. The Analysis Universe, comprising the securities that make up the Bioomberg Euro-Aggregate (all maturities) (LECPTREU Index), ICE BofA Global High Yield Index (HW00 Index), Bloomberg Global Aggregate - Corporate (LGCPTREU Index) and FTSE Global Convertible Bond EUR Hedged (UCBIFX13 Index) and subject to ESG analysis is analysed based on socially responsible

-24The Bloomberg Euro-Aggregate Index (all maturities) is made up of euro-denominated fixed-rate bonds, including sovereign and quasi-government issues, as well as corporate and agency issues.
+&lt;sup>24The Bloomberg Euro-Aggregate Index (all maturities) is made up of euro-denominated fixed-rate bonds, including sovereign and quasi-government issues, as well as corporate and agency issues.
 The Bloomberg Euro-Aggregate index (all maturities) is calculated and published by its administrator Bloomberg; the index is calculated with coupons reinvested.
 The Bloomberg Euro-Aggregate (all maturities) index is used by the FCP within the meaning of Regulation (EU) 2016/1011 of the European Parliament and of the Council.
 The administrator of the benchmark index is listed in the register of administrators and benchmark indexes maintained by ESMA.
-Further information on the benchmark index can be accessed via the following website: www.bloomberg.com/professional/product/indices..
+Further information on the benchmark index can be accessed via the following website: www.bloomberg.com/professional/product/indices.
 The ICE BofA Global High Yield Index is composed of corporate bonds denominated in EUR, USD, CAD and GPB, publicly issued on the main domestic or Eurobond markets.
 Eligible securities must have a rating below BBB- (investment grade; rating based on an average of Moody's, S&P and Fitch; and at least 18 months to final maturity at the time of issue.
 In addition, eligible securities must have a residual maturity of at least one year and a fixed coupon schedule.